-The Ohio economy ranks #7 in the US2 and #24 in the world.3 Thanks to the hard work and innovation of Ohioans, we stand on the precipice of the next phase of growth.
+The Ohio economy ranks #7 in the US1 and #24 in the world.2 Thanks to the hard work and innovation of Ohioans, we stand on the precipice of the next phase of growth.

 Innovation has a long and deep history in our state.
 The Wright brothers flew the world's first successful airplane.
 Thomas Edison secured more patents than any other American.
 Twenty-five astronauts are Ohio natives; they have completed three trips to the moon, among numerous other space flights.
-Ohio has also led innovation in bringing high-speed internet access to our K-12 schools, higher education institutions, and local governments by creating a nationally recognized statewide Research and Education Network called OARnet to deliver ultra-fast fiber-optic connectivity.
+Ohio has also led innovation in bringing high-speed internet access to our K-12 schools, higher education institutions, state and local governments by creating a nationally recognized statewide infrastructure called OARnet to deliver ultra-fast fiber-optic connectivity.
+OARnet also serves as Ohio's Research and Education Network (REN).